-Notwithstanding the foregoing, a penalty tax will apply if a Unit held in an RRSP, RRIF or TFSA is a "prohibited investment" under the Tax Act.
-The Units will generally not be a prohibited investments for these purposes provided that the annuitant of the RRSP or RRIF or the holder of the TFSA (as applicable) (i) deals at arm's length with the Trust for the purposes of the Tax Act and (ii) does not have a "significant interest" (within the meaning of subsection 207.01(4) of the Tax Act) in the Trust.
-In addition, the Units will generally not be a "prohibited investment" if the Units are "excluded property" as defined in the Tax Act for TFSAs, RRSPs, or RRIFs.
-Annuitants of an RRSP or RRIF and holders of a TFSA that hold Units in such Registered Plans should consult their own tax advisors in this regard.
+Notwithstanding the foregoing, a penalty tax will apply if a Unit held in an RDSP, RESP, RRSP, RRIF or TFSA is a "prohibited investment" under the Tax Act.
+The Units will generally not be prohibited investments for these purposes provided that the annuitant of the RRSP or RRIF, the holder of the RDSP or TFSA, or the subscriber of the RESP (as applicable)

+(i) deals at arm's length with the Trust for the purposes of the Tax Act and (ii) does not have a "significant interest" (within the meaning of subsection 207.01(4) of the Tax Act) in the Trust.
+In addition, the Units will generally not be a "prohibited investment" if the Units are "excluded property" as defined in the Tax Act for TFSAs, RDSPs, RESPS, RRSPs, or RRIFs.
+Annuitants of an RRSP or RRIF, holders of a RDSP or TFSA, or subscribers of a RESP that hold Units in such Registered Plans should consult their own tax advisors in this regard.